Spider-Man (pinball)

 Spider-Man is a pinball machine designed by Steve Ritchie and manufactured by Stern Pinball that was first released in June 2007.
 The table encompasses all three films in Sam Raimi's Spider-Man trilogy, which in turn were based on the prior comics and television series.
 The machine is designed by Steve Ritchie and programmed by Lyman Sheats.
 In addition to the standard version a "Black" edition was produced at the same time, limited to 500 machines.

 Game details

-The goal of the table is to defeat the villains from all three movies: Green Goblin from Spider-Man, Doctor Octopus from Spider-Man 2, Sandman and Venom from Spider-Man 3.
+The goal of the table is to defeat the villains from all three movies: Green Goblin from Spider-Man, Doctor Octopus from Spider-Man 2, and Sandman and Venom from Spider-Man 3.
 When all four villains are defeated twice, the Battle Royale mode can be played.

 Features

 There are detailed, vibrant toys of each of the four villains on the playfield with an associated shot: